n8nEnsate/ENSATE_n8n/Workflows/Smart Entrance Exam Ecosystem/README.md

 ## 📄 License

-This project is for ENSATE internal use and academic purposes;;
+This project is for ENSATE internal use and academic purposes.
- test